-Automated Patch Clamping: setting a new standard for early hERG.
-Winter 05
+Automated Patch Clamping: Setting a new standard for early hERG

 User feedback on the overall performance and patch success rates of the APC systems they have implemented for hERG has generally been very positive.
 However, it is still possible to discern small differences in opinion between APC users with a strong electrophysiology background and those without, particularly with respect to the level of accuracy required for an APC system compared to conventional patch clamping; the minimum seal resistance needed and preferred approach to the reuse of whole cell preparations.
 Overall a greater consensus exists today on the use of APC than a few years ago.

 It is now apparent that the deployment of APC instruments into primary screening will be limited until next generation APC platforms emerge.
 Most restrictive today is the high cost of APC consumables (eg patch plates); the lack of suitable highthroughput instruments able to adequately address both voltage-gated and ligand-gated channels; and measurement dependence on cell quality.

 Despite these limitations, the market for APC instruments is predicted to continue to grow, with deployment of APC technology widely adopted throughout drug discovery in pharma, biotech and academic research labs.
 Reviewed in this article are the latest vendor updates on the status of their APC offerings.
 In addition, the prospects that next generation APC devices will emerge in the near future are discussed.